Safeguarding the Evidential Value of Forensic Cryptocurrency Investigations: Discussion

+Our legal analysis has shown that so far there are no internationally binding standards for measuring, securing, or increasing the evidential value of the results of \clustering and \tagging.
+However, by synthesizing different criminal procedural codes and data protection regulations, minimum standards can be obtained which can claim a certain validity in any constitutional criminal procedure.
 Address clustering and \tagging have to comply with the requirement of having a legal basis and with data protection principles.
-To ensure a high evidential value,\,\clustering and \tagging have to meet the requirements of the chain of custody (authenticity and integrity) and reliability.
-Based on an analysis of \cj appearances in MIH-clusters we show the necessity of continuous reassessment of underlying assumptions for clustering heuristics and the importance of proactive measures to maintain the reliability of the approach.
+To ensure a high evidential value, \clustering and \tagging have to meet the requirements of the chain of custody (authenticity and integrity) and reliability.
 Investigators using these techniques must be sufficiently qualified to do so (\eg by certified courses).
 The results of \clustering and \tagging must be repeatable and reproducible (if possible).
 Moreover, the criminal lawyers involved must be enabled to subsume the results under the normative concepts of the applicable criminal procedure code by presenting the results in an language and form that is comprehensible for lawyers.
 To meet the requirement to inspect the records/the principle of disclosure of evidence it is necessary to disclose a exact function and usage description of the used heuristics, the used software tools and the source and generation process of annotated information.
-Decisions on further investigative measures (\eg a property search) and a conviction may only be based on automated findings if the final decision is made by a person and her decision is not merely formalistic.
+Finally, decisions on further investigative measures (\eg a property search) and a conviction may only be based on automated findings if the final decision is made by a person and her decision is not merely formalistic.

-Our analysis showed the need for reliable ground truth data.
-This could be achieved by sharing seized wallets or at least the addresses belonging to a wallet to build a comprehensive ground truth dataset, possibly via a central database.
-Furthermore, the effectiveness of clustering heuristics often relies on assumptions about user behavior.
-User behavior can obviously change and thus potentially invalidate the underlying assumptions, therefore constant monitoring and reevaluation is needed.